brand positioning template

 Large companies have clients from various places around the globe.
 Thus, they have offices and factories everywhere to run their business.

 They also need to be aware of their competitors.
-And, if possible, make the appropriate move to acquire them.
-As that is how all multinational corporations function.
+And, if possible, make the appropriate move to acquire them as that is how all multinational corporations function.
 For example, Google’s acquisition of YouTube was a great strategic move to gather more customers and grow as a company.

 Some examples are Google, Apple, Amazon, Nike, Adidas, etc.